ray-project/ray/doc/source/ray-core/patterns/nested-tasks.rst

 =========================================================

 In this pattern, a remote task can dynamically call other remote tasks (including itself) for nested parallelism.
-This is useful when sub-tasks can be parallelized and the speedup due to nested parallelism is more than the overhead.
+This is useful when sub-tasks can be parallelized.

 Keepy in mind that nested tasks come with their own cost: extra worker processes, scheduling overhead, bookkeeping overhead, etc so make sure your nested tasks do significant work to hide the overhead.
 See :doc:`too-fine-grained-tasks` for more details.